at Trail of Tears State Park

 - The dump station is barrier-free; the fresh water hydrant has a round handle.

 A boat ramp for the Mississippi River has level gravel parking and a concrete ramp with a 7% slope.
 No other amenities are provided.
 This is located near the Mississippi River Campground entrance.

 Lake Boutin Area

 There is a designated swimming area with a sand beach.
 The parking lot is paved and an accessible sidewalk provides access to the beach.
 An accessible water fountain and rinse station (with a push button) is located along the sidewalk.
 An accessible vault toilet with side transfer is in the parking lot.

-Parking for the boat ramp is paved; but steep with a 6.2 percent average slope.
-The one-lane boat ramp is paved with an average slope of 8.9 percent.
+Parking for the boat ramp is paved but steep, with a 6.2% average slope.
+The one-lane boat ramp is paved with an average slope of 8.9%.

 A shady picnic site overlooking the lake provides a parking space, a paved area, group and pedestal grills, an accessible table and a water fountain.

-This is a mostly level hilltop with one-inch gravel and provides fire rings, lantern posts, tables, benches and a vault toilet allowing side-transfers.
+This is a mostly level hilltop with 1-inch gravel and provides fire rings, lantern posts, tables, benches and a vault toilet allowing side-transfers.

 For more information, contact the park: